 Guscott column: Jimmy Gopperth is key to Wasps springing a surprise

-IT would be hard to hit form any better than have done on the way to the final against at Twickenham on Saturday evening.
+IT would be hard to hit form any better than have done on the way to the against at Twickenham on Saturday evening.
 Wasps have seemed jet-propelled since the restart in August, and it was reflected in their very good result and performance against in the semi-final.

 By scoring five tries to four, and basically having the game wrapped-up after an hour, coach Lee Blackett’s side proved that their attacking game packed more punch than Bristol.